ijstartijstart-cannon/cannon/README.md

 # cannon
 <h2>ij.start.canon</h2>
-With a Canon IJ printer, you can get the best printing experience.
-Ij.start.canon is an official site that a Canon printer buyer can reach in order to set up his Canon printer.
+With a Canon IJ printer, you can get the best printing experience. <a href="https://github.com/ijstartijstart-cannon/cannon/">ij.start.canon</a> is an official site that a Canon printer buyer can reach in order to set up his Canon printer.
 In order to begin the setup process for your printer through the official site, you can follow the steps below in the described way.
 Get started with the Canon printer setup process now.

 <h2>What does ij.start.canon Offer?</h2>
 As a support site, ij.start.canon offers solutions to Canon printer error codes A Canon printer user can contact the support team for the resolution of any printer issues via mail at ij.start.canon.
 The site helps a user set up their Canon printer quickly.

-Canon Printer Wireless Setup Process for Windows via ij.start.canon.
+<h2>Canon Printer Wireless Setup Process for Windows via ij.start.canon.</h2>
 In order to successfully complete the printer setup process on your Windows PC, you can go through the step-by-step procedure.

 1. Head to ij.start.canon and download the Canon printer driver.